Everything You Need to Know About Video

 First place to start: Video on your homepage.

 All videos have different purposes.
-Here are some of the various reasons you might want to incorporate video into your marketing strategy.
+Here are some of the reasons you might want to incorporate video into your marketing strategy.

 - To drive traffic to your website.